Sirocco route

 Listen to the podcast

-In October 1815, a bloody battle took place here that saw all the Antiochians in the front line to defend their country.
-The commander of the Artillerymen of Sardinia, Efisio Melis Alagna, and his company fought valiantly against the Africans, commanded by Rais Siddi Abzunama.
-Unfortunately, they were unable to repel the attack on the blockhouse, which was stormed and taken.
+In October 1815, a bloody battle took place here that saw all the Antiochians on the front line defending their country.
+The commander of the Sardinian Artillery Efisio Melis Alagna and his team valiantly fought the Africans, commanded by Rais Siddi AbzunamaUnfortunately, they were unable to repel the attack from the blockhouse, which was stormed and taken.
 The commander and his brave soldiers preferred death to slavery.

 Today, you can retrace the steps of our ancient past by visiting Forte Su Pisu, a bulwark of our resistance.